Gavin-Thomas/PROMPT/README.md

 # A few things I've noticed... and a potential direction to take

+This is not a thing that is a MUST.
+I just noticed this, and thought that we could have a discussion about this.

 The most relevant predictors we have in PROMPT are quite specialized.
 I performed an analysis of our most important predictors.
-The most important predictors appear to be IADL, MMSE, MoCA, and Age.
+The most important predictors for predictinig dementia (yes/no) appear to be IADL, MMSE, MoCA, and Age.

 This means that using our algorithm on routinely collected health data/administrative health record data may only work for a small % of our population, as most undifferentiated individuals will not have IADL, MMSE, or MoCA, in the administrative health records.